-The health care providers who make up the Alliance for Patient Access prioritize patient-centered care.
+Since 2006, the health care providers who make up the Alliance for Patient Access have prioritized patient-centered care.
 That’s why members from across specialty areas and throughout the country advocate for policies that:

 AfPA members can participate in activities such as:

 Every day, health policy decisions are made that impact patients and clinicians across the country.
 Have a say.
 Advocate for patient-centered care.